 Should all adults take aspirin to stay healthy?

 If you are a man over 45 or a woman over 55, talk to your health care provider.
 Ask if aspirin can protect your health without causing too many side effects.
 If you are not likely to get heart disease or have a stroke, you may not need to take aspirin.
+Take aspirin if:

 - Heart disease or stroke at an early age runs in your family

-- If you have other risk factors
+- You have other risk factors

 Does aspirin prevent cancer?

 Aspirin can help prevent different kinds of cancer.
 We know it prevents colorectal cancer in both men and women.
 It may help prevent other cancers, too.
 Ask your doctor if low-dose aspirin once a day can help protect you against heart attack, stroke and cancer.